-The NFRMPO, develops its transportation plans and programs using the continuous, cooperative, and comprehensive (3C) planning process, as required by the Federal Highway Administration (FHWA) in 23 CFR § 450.306 and the Federal Transit Administration (FTA) in 23 CFR § 613.100.
-The 2015 Fixing America's Surface Transportation (FAST) Act legislation is the current comprehensive federal legislation addressing surface transportation and guides the long range planning process.
+The NFRMPO develops its transportation plans and programs using the continuous, cooperative, and comprehensive (3C) planning process, as required by the Federal Highway Administration (FHWA) in 23 CFR § 450.306 and the Federal Transit Administration (FTA) in 49 CFR § 613.100.
+The 2015 FAST Act legislation is the current comprehensive federal legislation addressing surface transportation and guides the long range planning process.

 The FAST Act contains 10 planning factors that must be addressed by the 3C metropolitan transportation planning process.
-These relationship between the 2045 RTP and the planning factors are shown in Table 1-1.
+The relationships between the 2045 RTP and the planning factors are shown in Table 1-1.